 - Jeffrey Boase, Associate Professor — Mediated Communication, Social Networks, Digital Trace Data, New Media and Society, Mobile Communication, Research Methods.

-- Nicole Cohen, Assistant Professor — Political Economy of Communication/Information, Media and Cultural Work, Labour Organizing, Journalism, Digital Labour
+- Nicole Cohen, Associate Professor — Political Economy of Communication/Information, Media and Cultural Work, Labour Organizing, Journalism, Digital Labour

 - Alessandro Delfanti, Assistant Professor -- Science and Technology Studies, Technology and Labour, Hacking, Political Economy of Communication/Information, Scholarly Publishing

 - Tero Karppi, Assitant Professor - Critical/cultural studies of social media platforms; affect theory; non-human theories; computational culture.

 - Rhonda McEwen, Associate Professor – Cognitive Effects of Media; Tactile Interfaces; Tablet Communication; Cognitive Informatics; Mobile Media; Social and New Media; Device Mediation; Virtual Reality.

 - Cosmin Munteanu, Assistant Professor – Digital Marginalization/Digital inclusion; Usability; Social Isolation; Usable Privacy and Security; Ethics in Techno-centric Fieldwork; Under-represented User Groups; Mobiles and Wearable Interaction; Intelligent and Natural User Interfaces.